awsdocs/amazon-ecs-developer-guide/doc_source/ecs-exec.md

 + ECS Exec is only supported on Linux containers\.
 + ECS Exec is not currently supported using the AWS Management Console\.
 + ECS Exec is not currently supported in the Asia Pacific \(Osaka\) Region\.
++ If you are using interface Amazon VPC endpoints with Amazon ECS, you must create the interface Amazon VPC endpoints for Systems Manager Session Manager\.
+For more information, see [Create the Systems Manager endpoints](vpc-endpoints.md#ecs-vpc-endpoint-ecsexec)\.
 + You can't enable ECS Exec for existing tasks\.
 It can only be enabled for new tasks\.
-+ When a user runs commands against a container using ECS Exec, these commands are run as the root user\.
++ When a user runs commands on a container using ECS Exec, these commands are run as the `root` user\.
 The SSM agent and its child processes run as root even when you specify a user ID for the container\.
++ The SSM agent requires that the container file system is able to be written to in order to create the required directories and files\.
+Therefore, making the root file system read\-only using the `readonlyRootFilesystem` task definition parameter, or any other method, isn't supported\.
 + Users can run all of the commands that are available within the container context\.
 The following actions might result in orphaned and zombie processes: terminating the main process of the container, terminating the command agent, and deleting dependencies\.
 To cleanup zombie processes, we recommend adding the `initProcessEnabled` flag to your task definition\.
 + While starting SSM sessions outside of the `execute-command` action is possible, this results in the sessions not being logged and being counted against the session limit\.
 We recommend limiting this access by denying the `ssm:start-session` action using an IAM policy\.
 For more information, see [Limiting access to the Start Session action](#ecs-exec-limit-access-start-session)\.
 + ECS Exec will use some CPU and memory\.
 You'll want to accomodate for that when specifying the CPU and memory resource allocations in your task definition\.
-+ The SSM agent requires the container filesystem is writable to create the required files and directories\.
-Therefore enabling the `readonlyRootFilesystem` option is not supported\.

 ## Prerequisites for using ECS Exec<a name="ecs-exec-prerequisites"></a>